-Man – and woman’s – best friend has always been the loyal and oh-so-lovable family dog.
-From morning walks to evening snuggles, many animal lovers would argue that the greatest companion you can have is a pet of your very own.
-A 2014 study revealed 57% of Canadian households own pets, with an estimated 5.9 million dogs calling our country home.
-There’s no question that the love of a family pet is worth all the responsibility and cost that comes with it – but what exactly are those costs?
-We’ve crunched the numbers, and with our furry friends’ approval, are breaking down the cost of owning a dog in Canada in 2019.
+Dogs make life better for humans.
+From morning walks to evening snuggles, many animal lovers would argue that the greatest companion you can have is a pet of your own.
+A 2014 study revealed 57 per cent of Canadian households own pets, with an estimated 5.9 million dogs calling our country home.
+There’s no question that the love of a family pet is worth all the responsibility and cost that comes with it — but what exactly are those costs?
+We’ve crunched the numbers, and with our furry friends’ approval, are breaking down the cost of owning a dog in Canada in 2021.

 Routine veterinary costs: $609 per year